MahdiSaneiFard/FunGames/Project/FunGames/README.md

+## How to use
-tuen off msys options
+turn off msys options
-and tuen the mingw release and debug on
+and turn the mingw release and debug on